SiniticMTError: A Machine Translation Dataset with Error Annotations for Sinitic Languages: Dataset annotation

 The constructed dataset is then provided to annotators for error span annotation.
-For each language pair (English-Mandarin, English-Cantonese, English-Wu Chinese), we recruit three bilingual annotators who are listed as collaborating authors.
+For each \texttt{FLORES+} language pair (English-Mandarin, English-Cantonese, English-Wu Chinese), we recruit at least three bilingual annotators.
+The Hokkien component of \dsname~represents a preliminary extension distinct from the other language pairs, and translates from Mandarin to Hokkien.

 The annotators are native speakers of their respective target languages and highly proficient in English.
 They are familiar with both the linguistic conventions of their target language and the goals of the annotation task.